 Whichever industry you work in, there’s no denying the pivotal role that automation, robotics and technology plays.
 However, whilst this may go some way to filling the labour gap, human employees are still required for their problem-solving abilities as well as an ability to analyse issues and manage output.

-None of us can predict the future but to face the existing challenges of a changing climate, labour shortages and rapid advances in technology, companies need to take the same action they have always done to combat the other common industry challenges mentioned; plan carefully to mitigate the risk from all of these threats.
+None of us can predict the future but to face the existing challenges of changing consumer demand, a changing climate, labour shortages and rapid advances in technology, companies need to take action and plan carefully to mitigate the risk from all of these threats.

 Worried about the future?
 Talk to Sealpac UK & Partners.
 We have 25 years’ experience in helping food manufacturers future-proof their operations.